ibm-messaging/mq-gitops-samples/queue-manager-custom-metrics/README.md

 ---

+> [!IMPORTANT]
-:exclamation: **NOTE:** The sample Dockerfile in this repo also uses the above parameters, they are passed in via BUILD_EXTRA_ARGS field e.g., --build-arg mqVersion=VRMF on the final buildah task.
+> The sample Dockerfile in this repo also uses the above parameters, they are passed in via BUILD_EXTRA_ARGS field e.g., --build-arg mqVersion=VRMF on the final buildah task.

 ---